Eight4aWish/eurorack_firmware/README.md

 ## Daisy Seed — `daisy-mfx`

-This target implements a compact multi-FX for the Electrosmith Daisy (Patch variant) with two banks: Reverbs and Delays.
+This target implements a compact multi-FX for the Electrosmith Daisy Seed with two banks: Reverbs and Delays.
 It features CV takeover, tap-tempo on CV2 (Delays bank), wet-fade on patch change, shimmer warm-up, OLED sleep/wake, and output filtering.

 - Features:
 	- Banks: A) Reverb (Classic, Plate with predelay, Tank with light modulation, Shimmer); B) Delays (Ping, Tape with LP feedback, MultiTap, EchoVerb).